brandonlilly/byrne/app/data/lantern.md

-I'm collaborating again with Michael Butler (again!) to make a successor to our [Oreo Triggers](https://github.com/brandonlilly/oreo-triggers), now using ruby.
+I'm collaborating with Michael Butler (again!) to make a successor to our [Oreo Triggers](https://github.com/brandonlilly/oreo-triggers), now using ruby.
 There are a few key goals this time around:
 - Intuitive math expressions e.g. `x = 2 * (y + 3)` over Oreo's equivalent: